December 1992 Serbian local elections: Zrenjanin

 Results of the election for the Municipal Assembly of Zrenjanin:

 Only parties or alliances that won representation in the assembly are listed.
 When the assembly convened on 15 January 1993, incumbent mayor Ljubo Slijepčević was confirmed for another term in office, defeating Bojan Grujin by a vote of fifty-two to thirteen.
 Incumbent deputy mayor Ivanka Stanimirov defeated Ernő Svan by a vote of fifty-one to thirteen, and incumbent chair of the executive committee Novica Pavlović defeated Zoltán Gyarmati, fifty-two to thirteen.
-All incumbents were members of the Socialist Party and all defeated candidates were from the Democratic Coalition.
+All incumbents were members of the Socialist Party, and all defeated candidates were from the Democratic Coalition.

+Stanimirov stood down as deputy mayor on 19 September 1995, having been appointed to an assistant ministerial position in the Yugoslavian government, and was replaced by Žarko Stanižan, also of the Socialist Party.